-The University of Texas Press publishes approximately one hundred new books and thirteen journals each year in both print and digital formats.
+The University of Texas Press publishes approximately 85 new books and 13 journals each year in both print and digital formats.
 Although books have been published under the University of Texas imprint since 1922, the Press was formally established in 1950.
-The imprint is controlled by a ten-member Faculty Advisory Committee appointed by the president and the Faculty Council.
+The imprint is guided by a 10-member Faculty Advisory Committee appointed by the president and the Faculty Council.

-In the years since its founding, UT Press has become a publisher of international scope, issuing more than 3,000 works in a wide range of fields.
-The major areas of concentration are American studies, architecture, classics and the ancient world, film and media studies, food studies, history, Jewish studies, Latin American and Latina/o studies, Middle Eastern studies, music, and photography; as part of its mission to serve the people of Texas, the Press also produces books on the history, culture, arts, and natural history of the state.
+In the years since its founding, UT Press has become a publisher of international scope, issuing more than 3,500 works in a wide range of fields.
+The major areas of concentration are American studies, architecture, classics and the ancient world, film and media studies, food studies, history, Jewish studies, Latin American and Latina/o studies, Middle Eastern studies, music, and photography; as part of its mission to serve the people of Texas, the Press also produces books on the history, culture, arts, and environment of the state.

-UT Press regularly collaborates with the Dolph Briscoe Center for American History, the Center for Mexican American Studies, the Center for Middle Eastern Studies, the School of Information, the Institute of Classical Archaeology, the Schusterman Center for Jewish Studies, and the Teresa Lozano Long Institute for Latin American Studies, as well as the Blanton Museum of Art and the Harry Ransom Center.
-Outside of the University, the Press publishes books on Southwestern and Mexican literature and photography with the Wittliff Collections at Texas State University.
+UT Press regularly collaborates with the Dolph Briscoe Center for American History, the Center for Mexican American Studies, the Center for Middle Eastern Studies, the Institute of Classical Archaeology, the Schusterman Center for Jewish Studies, and the Teresa Lozano Long Institute for Latin American Studies, as well as the Blanton Museum of Art and the Harry Ransom Center.